chrislusf/gleam/README.md

 Gleam is a high performance and efficient distributed execution system, and also simple, generic, flexible and easy to customize.

-Gleam is built in Go, and the user defined computation can be written in Lua, Unix pipe tools, or any streaming programs.
+Gleam is built in Go, and the user defined computation can be written in Go, Lua, Unix pipe tools, or any streaming programs.

+It is convenient to write logic in Lua.
+Go is also supported with a little bit extra effort.

 ### High Performance